-Some of the most popular consumer uses of the Internet of Things — activity trackers and heart rate monitors — have focused on the collection of data, and that’s increasingly the case for business applications too, according to Steen Graham, managing director of IoT channels at Intel.
+Some of the most popular consumer uses of the Internet of Things — activity trackers and heart rate monitors — have focused on the collection of data, and that’s increasingly the case for business applications too, according to Steen Graham, general manager of IoT ecosystem and channels at Intel.

 Graham spoke about “Accelerating Deployments of IoT Solutions” at a CDW Summit in Las Vegas on Tuesday.
 The focus of the event was “Modernizing IT Infrastructure for Digital Transformation.”